DoctorKhan/The-Social-Game-Book/docs/the-social-game.md

 **The Central Mystery**: Why are humans, the most social species on Earth, becoming increasingly isolated, anxious, and unable to form lasting communities—and what can we learn from the exceptions?
 This isn't just another social problem.
 This is the systematic dismantling of humanity's most fundamental capacity: **the ability to form thriving communities**.

+It feels less like something we've forgotten, and more like something that was *taken* from us.
+A kind of ancestral memory of a different way of being together, now just a ghost in our social machine.

 ## The Investigators

 Our story begins with four individuals, each wrestling with a piece of this mystery from their unique vantage point.
 They didn't know each other, or that their isolated observations were fragments of a much larger puzzle.